f5devcentral/f5-agility-labs-adc/docs/class10/labs/lab3.rst

 |lab411|

 **Expectation:**  Without any operator intervention, or requirements on the part of S3 client configuration, the entire S3 storage solution has recovered.
-Traffic destined for the **write-quarum pool** has automatically resumed handling reads and writes.
+Traffic destined for the **write-quarum pool** has automatically resumed successfully handling reads and writes.

 Troubleshooting